Adithya-hv/DSA/Final/README.md

 ### Time Complexity

-The Time Complexity of this program is, $O(C_{n})$, this is mainly due to the fact that is creates every possible binary tree for a given inorder traversal.
-This also means that for a large n vaule this program will fail.
+The Time Complexity of this program is, $O(C_{n})$, this is mainly due to the fact that it creates every possible binary tree for a given inorder traversal.
+This also means that for a large n value this program will fail.

 Time Complexity = $O(nLog(n))(\text{Sorting the Arr}) + O(n)(\text{Checking MinHeap}) + O(C_{n})(\text{Generating Trees})$